 Recommended for you

 On December 13, the first troops of Japan’s Central China Front Army, commanded by General Matsui Iwane, entered the city.
-Even before their arrival, word had begun spreading of the numerous atrocities they had committed on their way through China, including killing contests and pillaging.
+Even before their arrival, word had begun spreading of the numerous atrocities they had committed on their way through China, including killing contests, arson and pillaging.
 Chinese soldiers were hunted down and killed by the thousands, and left in mass graves.

-Aftermath of the Massacre
+Aftermath of the Rape of Nanjing

-Anger over the events at Nanking continues to color Sino-Japanese relations to this day.
+Anger over the events at Nanjing continues to color Sino-Japanese relations to this day.
 The true nature of the massacre has been disputed and exploited for propaganda purposes by historical revisionists, apologists and Japanese nationalists.
 Some claim the numbers of deaths have been inflated, while others have denied that any massacre occurred.